Not-Baguette/UMicroassigNments/README.md

 - [ ] Support for .docx and .pptx
 - [ ] Make the code not Windows specific (Currently uses win10toast for notifications).
 - [ ] Improve GUI (Maybe since it uses tkinter, design isnt the best).
+- [x] add TTS for better interaction and accessibility.